 As the need for effective behavioral treatment has grown, funding for BCBA services has expanded to include health insurance plans, special education in schools, and government programs for developmental disabilities and behavioral health.
 As a result, BCBAs with autism expertise now have a wide range of career options in Arizona.

 To become a BCBA in Arizona, you must first meet the requirements set by the BACB.
 These include graduate courses, supervised experience, and passing an exam.
+An excellent resource to review is the BCBA Handbook, which describes the requirements for obtaining and maintaining BCBA certification.
 Once that is done, you can apply to the psych board to obtain your state license to practice behavior analysis in Arizona.

 The BACB requires a master’s degree in an acceptable field, which includes behavior analysis, education, or psychology.
 In past years, any major was acceptable, but that is no longer true.
 The school must also be an accredited university through the Council for Higher Education Accreditation.
-In addition, you must complete coursework in behavior analysis per the BACB’s standards.
-The BACB has a list of approved programs on its website.
-It’s a little confusing to use, so just make sure you look for a blue dot in the left column next to each program on the list.
-That means it offers “BCBA courses.”
-Click on any one that interests you to get their website or contact information.
+In addition, you must complete coursework in behavior analysis per the BACB’s standards, which requires completing an ABAI-Accredited graduate program or completing a Verified Course Sequence.
 Many of these programs are available online.
-Arizona State University has our state’s only in-person ABA master’s program.
+Arizona State University offers an in-person Behavivor Analysis master’s program.

-Once you’ve figured out the education piece, you’ll need to carefully consider how to achieve the experience standards.
-For most people, it involves a year of working full-time in a position that provides supervised experience and mentorship.
-The BACB refers to this as “Supervised Independent Fieldwork.”
-You may hear people talk about this as their “1500 hours” – think of it as about 30 hours per week for 50 weeks if you're working full-time.
+Once you’ve figured out the education piece, you’ll need to carefully consider how to achieve the fieldwork standards.
+For most people, it involves about a year and a half of working full-time in a position that provides supervised experience and mentorship.
+The BACB refers to this as “Supervised Fieldwork.”
 The BACB requires monthly supervisory periods during which you can work anywhere between 20 to 130 hours.
-If you add some administrative time and days off to your schedule, it basically equals one year of full-time work.
-The BACB does allow for fast-tracked practicums, but these do not meet the AZ psych board licensing requirements.
+If you add some administrative time and days off to your schedule, it basically equals a year and a half of full-time work.
+The BACB does allow for more fast-tracked supervised fieldwork with their concentrated supervised fieldwork option.
+With the concentrated supervised fieldwork option, less hours are required to sit for the BCBA exam; however, more supervision is required for each supervisory period.

 Finding a perfect supervisor, of course, is easier said than done.
 Some candidates may work in a setting, such as a classroom, where no BCBA exists.
 One option is to independently consult with an outside BCBA that offers supervision, but that can be very expensive and difficult to coordinate.
 If you have no other options, that may still work as long as the work setting is conducive to implementing ABA - which is not always the case.
 On the other hand, a much better setup is to work in an environment that is already infused with ABA excellence and has built-in BCBA supervision.
 That way, you are learning the best of ABA all day long, and you shouldn’t have to pay anything extra.